TrellixVulnTeam/python3.4_SAJN/Doc/library/asyncio-task.rst

       This produces output similar to that of the traceback module, for the frames retrieved by get_stack().
 The limit argument is passed to get_stack().
-The file argument is an I/O stream to which the output is written; by default output is written to sys.stderr.
+The file argument is an I/O stream to which the output goes; by default it goes to sys.stderr.

 Example: Parallel execution of tasks